codefresh-io/docs.codefresh.io/_posts/2024-06-30-june-release-notes.md

 #### Usability enhancements

-##### Project name for pipelines in Builds page
+##### Project name in breadcrumbs in Builds page
-Mouse over the Pipeline column for a build displays the Project name in addition to the name of the Pipeline.
+In the Builds page, on selecting a buil, the breadcrumbs displays the project name in the path.

 {% include
   image.html